 We’ve checked out the range of multi-tools and picked our best 3 to fit every budget.

 You might also consider replacing your bike’s OWM toolkit with something a little more substantial.
 We’ve also picked a great mini socket-set for riders who want better screwdriver options than you’ll get with a motorcycle multitool.
 In fact our mini socket set pick is so good, we reckon most bikers will grab one because they’re so cheap and yet so handy.
 Bye by OEM toolset, hello quality tools.

 With a multi-tool and a mini socket set, you’ll be able to take on any number of minor issues at the roadside and not let them ruin your day.

-For £6.99, this multi-tool is a steal.
-Not only do you get the standard attached multi-tools which include pliers, knife, Seaper knife, can opener, flat head screwdrivers, Philips screwdriver and even a nail file (should you need it after all your hard work); Anpro have included an 11 screwdriver bit set too.
+For £29.99, this multi-tool is a steal.
+Not only do you get the standard attached multi-tools which include pliers, knife, can opener, flat head screwdrivers, Philips screwdriver, a saw, bottle opener and even a nail file (should you need it after all your hard work).
 Presented in a handy portable pouch, the multi-tool won’t become damaged when not in use.

 Strong and reliable

 For £45, you can buy this robust multi-tool from Gerber with 15 components including wire cutters for any electrical maintenance and a bottle opener for a well deserved drink after all your hard work.
 The durable storage pouch can be attached to a belt loop so you don’t lose them.